Azure/eu-digital-covid-certificates-reference-architecture/docs/content/en/terraform/variables.md

 # Enable the creation of azurerm_log_analytics_workspace and azurerm_log_analytics_solution or not
 enable_log_analytics_workspace = false

+# Generation number to be appended to certain resource names (e.g. Purge Protected KeyVault's).
+Changing this value can only be done during a fresh deployment.
+generation = 1

 # GitHub Container Registry Password
 ghcr_password = ""